 4. I did some misc books but they can be dangerous and misleading.
 I did not benefit much from Kaplan

-(too expensive and not very helpful) or Princeton review
+(too expensive and not very helpful) or Princeton review (too easy)

 1)Use a log file to track your progress and review to make sure you understand why you did them wrong.
 If you cannot figure out, google it or join discussion in a forum.